mechmotum/mechmotum.github.io/content/jupyter-summer-2020.rst

 <https://github.com/LibreTexts/ckeditor-binder-plugin/issues>`__ .

-Once the author is ready to insert the code block into their textbook page, they have the option to either ‘Insert with code and output,’ ‘Insert with code only,’ or ‘Insert with output only.’
+Once the author is ready to insert the code block into their textbook page, they have the option to either 'Insert with code and output,' 'Insert with code only,' or 'Insert with output only.'
 Selection of any of these choices depends on how the author intends to communicate the information provided in the code block.
 If the code block has already been inserted into the page, and the author wants to make any changes, they can simply double